-Alba Cemento Shpk owns and operates a cement terminal operating in Tirana.
+Alba Cemento SH.P.K. owns and operates a cement terminal operating in Tirana.
 The company prepares and submits its financial statements in according to respective legislation in Albania.
-All revenues generated by the company are generated from the logistic services.
+Alba cement's operation is closely related to Antea Cement and most of its revenue and working capital balances are therefore eliminated on consolidation.